Difference Between Data Science vs Business Intelligence

 Complexity | Higher | Simpler |

-Data | Distributed and real-time | Siloed, Warehoused |
+Data | Distributed and Real-time | Siloed and Warehoused |

 Technology | With cut-throat competition in today’s IT market, companies are striving for innovation and easier solutions for complex business problems.
-Hence more focus is on data science rather than business intelligence. | BI is about answering questions through dashboarding, which could be difficult answering it through excel.
-BI helps to find a relationship between various variables and time periods.
-It enables executives to make business decisions.
+Hence, there is a greater focus on data science than business intelligence. | BI is about answering complex business questions through dashboards, providing insights that may not be easily discovered through Excel.
+BI helps to identify relationships between various variables and time periods.
+It enables executives to make informed business decisions based on accurate data.

-Usage | Data science helps companies to foresee the upcoming situation.
-Companies can use their potential to mitigate the risk and to enhance the revenue. | BI helps companies to do root cause analysis on some failure or to know its present situation.
+Usage | Data science helps companies to anticipate future situations, enabling them to mitigate risks and increase revenue. | BI helps companies perform root cause analysis to understand the reasons behind a failure or to assess their current situation

 |

-Focus | It focuses on the future. | BI focuses past and present. |
+Focus | Data Science focuses on the future. | BI focuses on the past and present. |

-Career Skill | Data science skills are more advanced.
-It requires Data modeling, familiarity with predictive algorithms, good knowledge of languages like R, Python, Scala.
-Data science is the combination of three fields: Statistics, Machine Learning and Programming. | BI requires less qualification as compared to data scientists.
-The basic skills required are data extraction tools and visualization tools like Tableau, QlikView, Watson Analytics, etc. knowledge.
+BI requires less qualification in comparison to data scientists.
+The basic skills required are data extraction and visualization tools like Tableau, QlikView, Watson Analytics, etc.

-Till now, many reporting tasks and BI happens through excel. |
+Until now, most reporting tasks and BI tasks have been conducted through Excel. |

-Evolution | It will not be wrong saying; Data science has evolved from Business intelligence. | Business intelligence is there for a long time, but previously with only excel.
-Now in a market, ample of tools available to give a better view of the same with better capabilities. |
+Evolution | Data science has evolved from Business intelligence. | BI has been around for a long time, but previously it was mainly limited to Excel.
+However, now there are a plethora of tools available in the market that offer better capabilities. |

-Process | Data science is more towards experimentation and doing something new.
-Hence it is dynamic and iterative in nature. | Business Intelligence is static in nature.
-Experimentation has less scope in this field.
-Extraction of data, slight munging of data and finally dashboarding it. |
+Process | Data science leans towards novel experimentation and is dynamic and iterative in nature. | Business Intelligence is static in nature with little scope for experimentation.
+Extraction of data, slight munging of data, and finally dashboarding it. |

-Business Value | Data science brings out much better business value than business intelligence, as it focuses on the future scope of the business. | Business intelligence has a static process of extracting out the business value by plotting charts and KPI’s.
-Hence, it tends to show lesser business value than Data science |
+Business Value | Data science brings out better business value than BI, as it focuses on the future scope of the business. | Business intelligence has a static process of extracting business value by plotting charts and KPIs, thus showing less business value compared to data science. |

-Thought Process | Data science helps someone to come out with questions, which encourages a company to run in a strategic and efficient manner. | Business intelligence helps someone to answer the question which already exists. |
+Thought Process | Data science helps generate questions, which encourages a company to run in a strategic and efficient manner. | Business intelligence helps answer already existing questions. |

-Method | Analytic & scientific | Only analytic |
+Method | Analytic & Scientific | Only Analytic |

 Questions | What will happen?

-What If? |
+What if? |

 What happened?